The Hyperscale Lottery: How State-Space Models Have Sacrificed Edge Efficiency

 \section{Abstract}

 The Hardware Lottery posits that research directions are dictated by available silicon compute platforms.
 We identify a derivative phenomenon, the Hyperscale Lottery, where model architectures are optimized for cloud throughput at the expense of algorithmic efficiency.
 While State-Space Models (SSMs) such as Mamba were lauded for their linear complexity---ideal for edge intelligence---their evolution from Mamba-1 to Mamba-3 reveals a systematic divergence from edge-native efficiency.
-We demonstrate that Mamba-3’s architectural changes, designed to saturate hyperscale GPUs, impose a significant edge penalty: a 28\% latency increase at 880M parameters, worsening to 48\% for 15M-parameter models.
+We demonstrate that Mamba-3’s architectural changes, designed to saturate hyperscale GPUs, impose a significant edge penalty: a 48\% latency increase for 15M-parameter edge models, with the penalty persisting at 22\% even at 880M.
 We argue for decoupling cloud-scale saturation strategies from core architectural design to preserve the viability of single-user, real-time edge intelligence.